 Pickpocket Scams in Amsterdam, Netherlands – and Surrounding Areas

-The New Zealand Embassy advises travelers: “Thieves are often professional and work in teams of two or three and are usually observing unwary travelers.
+The New Zealand Embassy in Holland advises travelers: “Thieves are often professional and work in teams of two or three and are usually observing unwary travelers.
 Techniques used to distract victims include asking odd or persistent questions, spilling food or drink, or telling travelers someone has spilled something on their clothes, or simply walking off with a bag, suitcase or wallet when the owner is not looking.”

 The Amsterdam Experience – Around the City